Second presidential debate moves virtual, Trump says he won't 'waste my time' - LI News Radio

 (WASHINGTON) — The Commission on Presidential Debates announced Thursday morning that the second debate between former Vice President Joe Biden and President Donald Trump will be virtual.

+In an earlier statement, the Biden campaign said it hoped the commission would move the town-hall style format — where candidates take questions directly from voters — from the debate scheduled on Oct.
+15 to the final debate date of Oct.
+22.

+“Given the President’s refusal to participate on October 15th, we hope the Debate Commission will move the Biden-Trump Town Hall to October 22nd, so that the President is not able to evade accountability.
+The voters should have a chance to ask questions of both candidates, directly.
+Every Presidential candidate since 1992 has participated in such an event, and it would be a shame if Donald Trump was the first to refuse,” said Biden deputy campaign manager and communications director Kate Bedingfield.

-The Biden campaign said Thursday morning that the former vice president will participate in the virtual event.
+The Biden campaign also said earlier Thursday that the former vice president would still participate in the virtual event.

+Asked by ABC News if he would still participate in the debate if Trump did not, Biden said he didn’t know.

+“It depends on — we don’t know enough to know right now.
+My inclination — I’ll talk to you about this later.
+I don’t know.
+I’m just hearing the same thing you’re hearing as we’re going.
+You never know what’s going to come out of his mouth,” he said.

-Instead of attending the debate, the Trump campaign said it will hold a rally.
+Instead of attending the debate, the Trump campaign said earlier, before proposing both debates be pushed back, that it will hold a rally.

 “The safety of all involved can easily be achieved without canceling a chance for voters to see both candidates go head to head.
 We’ll pass on this sad excuse to bail out Joe Biden and do a rally instead,” the campaign said in a statement Thursday morning.